Loving Your Three Brains

 About your heart brain.

 Your heart has a mind of its own.
 It keeps its own beat without help from above.
-It knows what to do and moderates its own timing.
+It knows what to do and manages its own timing.

 We think with our hearts, and that should be obvious.